Cutehacks/qml-pusher/README.md

 The name of the channel you want to subscribe to.

+#### active : bool

+Whether or not the channel should be active and therefore listening to events.

+#### subscribed : readonly bool

+Indicates that the channel is properly subscribed and listening for events.

 ### Event

 This item represents a binding to a particular event type.
 An `Event` must be declared as a child